The 17th Workshop on Social and Human Aspects of Business Process Management (BPMS2’24)

 Social Interactions and Platforms

 Social production, encouraged by these platforms, allows for collective content creation and problem-solving, harnessing the diverse strengths and insights of a wide user base.
 It empowers individuals to contribute to the process design, leading to more robust and widely accepted processes.
 Additionally, the egalitarian nature of social platforms democratizes decision-making.
-Decisions can emerge from the collective rather than being handed down from a central authority, which can lead to more equitable and effective process outcomes.
+Decisions can emerge from the collective rather than being handed down from a central authority, leading to more equitable and effective process outcomes.

 Organizational Culture

-Ethical Considerations, Diversity and Inclusion
+Ethical Considerations, Diversity, and Inclusion

 Human-Centric BPM Design: Exploring ergonomic considerations, user experience, and cognitive load reduction in process automation.